Agoric/documentation/main/ertp/guide/create-non-fungible-tokens.md

 - `start` with a string representing a [time/date in ISO format](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString)

 Let's create the tickets in ERTP!
-The first step is to create the corresponding JavaScript objects and create the corresponding [units](https://agoric.com/documentation/ertp/guide/units.html) objects.
+The first step is to create JavaScript objects, each representing a ticket.
+Then, only [units](https://agoric.com/documentation/ertp/guide/units.html) can be minted, so let's create units from the JavaScript objects and then, let's mint the tickets!

 ```js
 const startDateString = (new Date(2019, 11, 9, 20, 30)).toISOString();